AdamCoryat/Inspire-checkpoint--4/readme.md

 ### EXTENSION IDEAS

+- [x] On hover the quote should show the author of the quote and disappear when not hovered over
       //TODO

-- On hover the quote should show the author of the quote and disappear when not hovered over
+- [] Allow the user to set their name and have it save to localStorage
+- [x] Change the message from Good Morning to Good Afternoon, Evening as appropriate.
       //TODO
-- Allow the user to set their name and have it save to localStorage
+- [] Allow the user to toggle the clock from, 12hr to 24hr.
-  //Complete
-- Change the message from Good Morning to Good Afternoon, Evening as appropriate.
+- [x] Include an Icon to show what the weather is sunny/cloudy/rainy
+- [x] Add a button to cycle to next quote/picture
       //TODO
-- Allow the user to toggle the clock from, 12hr to 24hr.
-  //Complete
-- Include an Icon to show what the weather is sunny/cloudy/rainy
-  //Complete
-- Add a button to cycle to next quote/picture
-  //TODO
-- Add a settings so user can change to a new "theme" (font, background colors, etc.)
+- [] Add a settings so user can change to a new "theme" (font, background colors, etc.)
-  //Done Maybe
-- `BONUS DIFFICULTY` The todo list shouldn't have to redraw every item just because one of them changed.
+- [x] `BONUS DIFFICULTY` The todo list shouldn't have to redraw every item just because one of them changed.
   - If you think through some of the actions being performed you might find a way to optimize the list by only updating the one todo that changes at a time
   - Every time you update a todo you shouldn't have to re-`get` the entire list you already know what changed about the one todo